 Also, the show is a LOT prettier than the admittedly odd artistic sentiment expressed in its posters and OST covers.
 And I’m not even talking about the show’s very handsome men (yet).

-One Warm Word OST – Blind In Love
+One Warm Word OST – I Love You

 THE LONG VERDICT:

 I have to admit that if it weren’t for my new-found fondness for Park Seo Joon, I probably would’ve let this drama completely slip under my radar.

 My viewing habits are typically melo-light, simply because melos can often be so weepy and depressing.
 Happily for me, One Warm Word turned out to be a warm and hopeful watch, despite its heavy premise.

 One of the things about this show that sets it apart from so many other dramas, is that its world feels so normal.
 So many kdramas portray drama worlds that fall into the extremes, that a kdrama that portrays normal has, ironically, become the exception rather than the norm.
 On one end of the scale, we tend to get romantic fantasies involving the uber rich chaebol class, the struggling working class, &/or the occasional alien.
 On the other end of the scale, we tend to get depressing melos that often turn out to be makjang-fests.

 One Warm Word is one of the few melos that I’ve seen (and admittedly, I haven’t watched that many, since I’m so picky about the ones that I do watch), that takes a slow, thoughtful, unrelenting look at the problems that could happen to regular people in regular marriages.

 Secret Love Affair is an excellent melo too, but what makes One Warm Word different from Secret Love Affair, is that the world portrayed in Secret Love Affair is a world that’s foreign to most folks, whereas the world in One Warm Word is familiar and everyday.